 Breeders of mixed breed dogs should be held to the same high standards as any breeders — insist on health checks appropriate to both parent breeds, meet both parents if possible (and the mother at a minimum), view the areas where the puppies will be whelped, ask for detailed descriptions of the type of socialization the puppies are provided with, look for breed-appropriate titles and conformation championships.

 Science has also taken notice of the pet-owning/allergy-suffering quandary.
 A company called allerca has created what they call “lifestyle pets.”
 Allerca has allegedly produced the world’s first “scientifically proven hypoallergenic cats and dogs.”
 For as “little” as $5,000 (this is a special, limited time price) and as much as $16,000, you can bring one of these lifestyle pets into your home.

 Obtaining one of these pets involves a 9-12 month wait list at this time.
 While these prices are out of reach for many pet allergy sufferers, the fact that this type of research is being done bodes well for the future of allergy sufferers who are also animal lovers.
-Perhaps someday, truly hypoallergenic pets will be available to individuals with dog and cat allergies.
+Perhaps someday, truly hypoallergenic dogs and other pets will be available to individuals with dog and cat allergies.

 Until then, there are a number of low-allergen dog breeds that are worth considering.
 Careful research will help you decide which breed is the best match for your family.
-Once you bring your new pet home, meticulous cleaning to remove dander from the environment, as well as allergy medication prescribed by your allergist, and keeping your dog's coat clean and healthy will help keep the sneezing, wheezing, and red, itchy eyes to a minimum.
+Once you bring your new pet home, meticulous cleaning to remove dander from the environment, as well as allergy medication prescribed by your allergist, and keeping your dog’s coat clean and healthy will help keep the sneezing, wheezing and red, itchy eyes to a minimum.